-Literally, analog refers to a representation of changing values and quantitates, in the form of some signal or device.
-In contrast to digital representation, which can be seen from some watches from Casio, an analog watch uses hands that move around the face of the watch as the time changes, which can be found in most watches, from Seiko to Rolex.
+In contrast to digital representation, which can be seen from some watches from Casio, an analog watch uses hands that move around its face as the time changes, which can be found in most watches, from Seiko to Rolex.
 A continuous rotation of two to three hands (or indicators) is a core component of any analog watch.
-They are referred to as much simpler, traditional types of watches and clocks, and are still widely in use.
+Much simpler, it is referred to as a traditional type of watch and is still widely in use to this day.

 These numbers can be in multiple forms.
-They can be Arabic numeral or Roman numbers as well.
-Moreover, to make things simpler and sometimes to add creativity, some dials don’t have all the hour markers marked and only have the 12, 3, 6 and 9 digits marked.
+They can be Arabic numeral or Roman numbers.
+Moreover, to make things simpler and sometimes to add creativity, some dials don’t have all the hour markers.
+Some only have the 12, 3, 6 and 9 digits marked.
 Between these hour markers are the minute markers.
-They are comparatively much smaller in size and are usually in the form of indices.
-These are where the minute hands point towards.
+They are comparatively much smaller in size and are usually in the form of indexes.

 How Does it Work?